 Seven Oaks General Hospital is continued as a corporation consisting of the persons who are from time to time trustees.

 The objects of the corporation are

-(a) to operate and maintain in the Province of Manitoba in accordance with The Hospitals Act, a hospital as in that Act defined including out-patient facilities and an institution or other facilities under The Mental Health Act;
+(a) to operate and maintain in the Province of Manitoba in accordance with The Health System Governance and Accountability Act, a hospital as in that Act defined including out-patient facilities and an institution or other facilities under The Mental Health Act;

 (b) to provide facilities and personnel for the treatment of sick and injured persons and to ensure for such persons a high quality of medical and surgical care and treatment;

 (c) to carry on, alone or with others, educational activities related to the treatment of and rendering care to the sick and injured and to the promotion of health with a view to maintaining and improving the standard of medical education and knowledge;

 (d) to promote and carry on, alone or with others, scientific and administrative research related to the treatment and care of the sick and injured with a view particularly to finding means of prevention and treatment of human illness and disability; and

 (e) to participate in any activity designed and carried on to promote the general health of the community and to co-operate with other hospitals and health agencies in the care and treatment of the sick and injured.